-Maximum flood depth and hazard maps are provided for the 1% AEP event plus central allowance (65%); and 0.1% AEP event plus central allowance (25%) in Appendix A Figures 8B - 8E.
+Maximum flood depth and hazard maps are provided for the 1% AEP event plus central allowance (65%); and 0.1% AEP event plus central allowance (25%) and 0.1% AEP event present day in Appendix A Figures 8B - 8G.

 In the future, as a result of climate change, and assuming no alterations to the existing flood defences, the modelling results show that the 1% AEP event including 25% and 35% allowances for climate change remain in bank.
 But consideration of the upper end allowance of 65%, shows that areas along West End Road and Sir Alf Ramsey Way could become at risk of flooding.
 During the 0.1% AEP event including 25% allowance for climate change, areas throughout Ipswich Village are shown to be at risk of flooding, with water levels of 4.97m AOD in the north along West End Road, and 3.97m AOD throughout Ipswich village (Appendix A Figure 8D and 8E).